KarelCemus/play-redis/README.md

 by [Rediscala](https://github.com/etaty/rediscala) implementation**
 due to repository inactivity, no release management, missing support of cluster, and unreleased support of Scala 2.12.

+Due to changes in the connector, there are slightly relaxed constraints of return values in both `CacheApi` and `CacheAsyncApi`.
+For example, some operations instead of `List` return `Seq` and instead of `Set` also return `Seq`.
+This change was introduced to avoid possibly unnecessary collection conversion inside the `play-redis`.

 ### [:link: 1.4.1](https://github.com/KarelCemus/play-redis/tree/1.4.1)